 Creamy, thick, hearty and simple!
-Instant Pot Creamy Chicken and Wild Rice Soup is all the good things soul comforting with diced carrots, sweet corn, pulled chicken, wild rice and a creamy chicken broth.
+When you’re looking for a fast dinner fix that’s warm and cozy, Instant Pot Creamy Chicken and Wild Rice Soup is all the good things soul comforting with diced carrots, sweet corn, pulled chicken, wild rice and a creamy chicken broth.

 Who’s sick of soup season??
 We’re coming up with crickets over here!